zapallo-droid-ca/2023_Minerals_DataViz/README.md

 ### Project: Minerals for Energy Transition

 ## Definitions:
-The project consolidates data on the production and trade of the main minerals required for the energy transition delivering an Power BI Dashboard.
+The project consolidates data on the production and trade of the main minerals required for the energy transition delivering a Power BI Dashboard.

 ## Project Resources:
 * ETL: The main process is in [this project](https://github.com/zapallo-droid-ca/2023.Minerals-ETL)